cdozdil/OptiScaler/README.md

 * Autofixing wrong motion vector informations and reducing ghosting on these games
 * Autofixing missing exposure texture information

-## Which APIs and upscalers supported?
+## Which APIs and Upscalers are Supported?
 Currently OmniScaler can be used with DirectX 11, DirectX 12 and Vulkan but each API has different sets of upscaler options.

 #### For DirectX 11